EqualityAI/responsible_mlops/README.md

   <summary><font size="4"> fairness_tree_metric() </font></summary></br>
   <b>Arguments:</b> fairness_tree_info <br></br>

 Takes in the parameter fairness_tree_info.
 Fairness_tree_info includes EAI's fairness_tree.csv that has coverted this [recently published decision tree](https://arxiv.org/abs/2006.16745) into a table.
 When the `fairness_metric_tree()` is executed it will print a series of questions to the R console.
-For each question the user will be prompted to answer Yes <i>(Y, y, Yes, or yes)</i> or No <i>(N, n, No, or no)</i>.
+For each question the user will be prompted to answer <span style="color:green">Yes</span>,<i>(Y, y, Yes, or yes)</i> or No <i>(N, n, No, or no)</i>.
 As the user answers each question they will move through the decision tree until reaching the appropriate fairness metric to use.

   ```
   fairness_tree_info <- read.csv(file.path(getwd(),"config","fairness_tree.csv"), sep=',')